spcourse/sp2/10 Complexity/sets/10 sets.md

 they support some other operations commonly performed with sets, like intersection.

-(Draw 2 overlapping sets on whiteboard and highlight the intersection)

 Lets take a look at some sets in practice

 ## Screencapture